 Signing on to host the Olympics is a big investment—in both infrastructure and money.
 The 2012 and 2014 Olympics, for example, each cost upwards of $16 billion to create the various facilities needed for the games.
+Japan will reportedly spend as much as $35 billion to host the 2021 Summer Olympics.
 And in many instances, those buildings are ultimately left empty afterward, costing the host city that much more in continuous maintenance and upkeep, or, alternatively, simply being left to decay into the landscape.

 Berlin is a perfect example of this; the city hosted the Olympics in 1936 and afterwards, the Olympic Village was left to crumble in the surrounding wilderness.
 Recently, though, funding has been approved to turn the former athlete residences into new apartments, breathing new life into the 135-acre site.

 The buildings that are reused usually continue to operate as originally designed – hosting sporting events.
 Only occasionally do host cities get more creative.
 Here are four locations that took a different approach, repurposing their Olympics structures for decidedly less sporty uses.

 Most people entering the now remodeled 1980 Olympic Village in Lake Placid are in a lot of trouble.
 The complex no longer welcomes athletes but instead houses prisoners as the Federal Correctional Institution, Ray Brook.
 It’s not much of a surprise, though; this Olympic Village was built with a prison in mind, because the only way Lake Placid could get funding from the government for the Olympics was if they had a secondary purpose for any new buildings.
 Only the Federal Bureau of Prisons offered to be the second use for the Village complex.
 The facility originally housed about 1,800 athletes; now, it houses about 1,000 prisoners.